faizilham/faizilham.github.io/_drafts/making-budget-pascal-compiler.md

 Things are a little more complicated for non-locally used variable.
 One of the limitation of WebAssembly local variable is that it can't be referenced as a pointer from outside of that function that declare it.
 So all non-locally used variable must be stored in memory no matter the type.
 This includes using upper-scope variable and using variable as an argument to a var parameter.

+### Input/Output and asynchronous operations
+This part looked deceptively easy when it's actually not.
+I wanted to emulate the terminal console on the web page.
+So naturally I used the [xterm.js](https://xtermjs.org/) library.
+It's not the easiest thing to use because I needed to manually handle the key and data event from the library, but it's still way faster and easier than reimplementing a terminal UI.
+The terminal emulator worked!

+This was the point where I realized that WebAssembly currently do not support call to asynchronous function or coroutines.
+If an imported function is an async function or a coroutine, it won't pause execution to wait for the result.
+There is a way to handle this from inside the WebAssembly code using [Asyncify](https://kripken.github.io/blog/wasm/2019/07/16/asyncify.html), but it involves call stack rewinding and is quite complicated.
+Instead, I used a combination of [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) and [Atomics wait and notify](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics) API.
+Basically, the compiled Pascal program is instantiated and executed inside a Web Worker.
+When there is an asynchronous call, such as readln, the web worker calls `Atomics.wait()` to pause itself.
+The main UI thread will call `Atomics.notify()` to the worker thread after a certain event is fired, in this case when a new line is read by the terminal emulator.
+So problem solved!
+Well, not quite yet.

+It turned out that Atomics wait and notify API need SharedArrayBuffer to work, and SharedArrayBuffer is only enabled[^3] if the page was [cross-origin isolated](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer#security_requirements).
+This is actually quite simple to achieve by adding extra headers to the top level document http response.
+Simple, if you have control of the server that serves the page.
+I didn't have any active VPS at the time and I certainly didn't have access to change response header in Github Page server.
+VPS are quite cheap and easy to setup, but it's just too much hassle and cost to set it up just for this project.
+I know I might use it for other purpose later, but it's still just a bit of a waste to use it only to serve a static content.
+Luckily, I found [a blog post](https://dev.to/stefnotch/enabling-coop-coep-without-touching-the-server-2d3n) by stefnotch that exactly solves my problem.
+The article has more detailed explanation, but it basically works by using a Service Worker to manually add the needed headers to the response.

 #### Footnotes

 [^1]: PTI-A class, for those who were pre-2012 ITB students.
 If I remember correctly, the class was reorganized into PTI-B and DasPro classes for CS & EE students due to a syllabus change in 2012.
 [^2]: I'm fully aware that there is a way to [compile Pascal to WebAssembly using FreePascal](https://wiki.freepascal.org/WebAssembly/Compiler) and maybe a lot more other ways, but I also want to make a compiler!
+[^3]: This was originally not the case, until Meltdown and Spectre changed everything